UCSD-PL/refscript/README.md

     /*@ <specification> */

-Nano-js currently allows the following forms of specifications:
+RefScript currently allows the following forms of specifications:

 ### Signatures